Lightning track

 Understanding lightning track

-Your total response time will depend on the type of queries you're running, the complexity of your rules, and your connection characteristics.
+Your total response time will vary based on the type of queries you run, the complexity of your rules, and your connection characteristics.

 Initial labeling

-When on lightning track, you can also pair real-time transaction analysis with feedback, without using Label API.
-This allows you to train SEON’s machine learning at speed and ease.
+When using lightning track, you can pair real-time transaction analysis with feedback - without relying on the Label API.
+This enables you to train SEON’s machine learning models more efficiently and effortlessly.

 Learn more